caddyserver/website/src/docs/markdown/api-tutorial.md

 To prepare our request, we need to make a config.
 Caddy's configuration is simply a [JSON document](/docs/json/) (or [anything that converts to JSON](/docs/config-adapters)).

 <aside class="tip">
 	Config files are not required.
-The configuration API can always be used without files, which is handy for automating things.
-This tutorial uses a file because it is convenient when editing by hand.
+The configuration API can always be used without files, which is handy when automating things.
+This tutorial uses a file because it is more convenient for editing by hand.
 </aside>

 Save this to a JSON file: